romaindeveaud/unbiased_rec/README.md

 Usage: train_user_embeddings.py [OPTIONS]

 Options:
-  -a, --all              Train user embeddings for all days available in data.
+  -a, --all                 Train user embeddings for all days available in
+                            data.

   -d, --day TEXT            Train embeddings for a single day.
-Provide a date to
+Provide a date
-                         the yyyymmdd format.
+                            to the yyyymmdd format.
 Example: 20191119

   -k, --num_dim INTEGER     The number of dimensions of the embeddings.
+                            [default: 32; required]

+  -e, --num_epochs INTEGER  The number of training epochs.  [default: 10;
+                            required]

+  -b, --batch_size INTEGER  Mini-batch size for each iteration of SGD.
-                         [default: 50; required]
+                            [default: 256; required]

   -v, --verbose             [default: False]
   --help                    Show this message and exit.
 ```
 Use the `-d` option if you want to produce embeddings only for a single day.
 To train on all data (recommended), use the `-a` option.

 As an example, here is the command to train embeddings over all the pre-processed data stored in `DATASET_PATH`, with embeddings of size `100`, with a verbose output:
 ```
-$ python train_user_embeddings.py --all --num_dim=100 -v
+$ python train_user_embeddings.py --all --num_dim=32 --num_epochs=10 --batch_size=256  -v
 ```
 Training is performed using the [Spotlight](https://github.com/maciejkula/spotlight) library; it will use the GPU if available.